2023 Grant Cycle

 Our general operating support grants work in tandem with our responsive and strategic funding opportunities.
 Over the next three years, we will look closely at the equitable COVID recovery efforts of annual grantee partners to determine future investment in potential responsive opportunities or strategic initiatives.

-Visit “Our Terminology” to find a list of key terms and definitions that are relevant to our work and grantmaking strategy.
+Visit “Our Terminology” page to find a list of key terms and definitions that are relevant to our work and grantmaking strategy.
 Feel free to reach out to us on how to present your work in alignment with these definitions.